vpdb/vpx-js/bin/README.md

 # Command Line Tools

 VPX-JS comes with command line tools.
-Make sure to run `npm run compile` first, then change to the compiled output directory (`dist/cjs/bin`) when you use Node.js.
+Make sure to run `npm run build` first, then change to the compiled output directory (`dist/cjs/bin`) when you use Node.js.
 Another option is transpile the TypeScript file on the fly and execute it using `npx ts-node bin/vptscript.ts`.

 ### Extract Table Script